charud/cx/README.md

 --
 Events can be triggered using the data-action attribute.
 When an element with a data-action attribute is clicked the event will be routed to its corresponding camel-cased method, with an "on" prefix, in the view.
-A click on a the following div:
+A click on the following div:

 ```
 <div data-view='foo'>